Mathematics

 MATH 105 Pre-Calculus 4 Credit Hours

-Primary purpose of this course is to prepare students for success in Calculus.
-Topics include equations and inequalities; linear, quadratic, polynomial, rational, logarithmic, exponential and trigonometric functions along with their graphs; application of these functions.
-Students electing this course should have taken at least two years of High School Algebra and one year of High School Geometry or MATH 090.
-Students cannot receive credit for both MATH 104 and MATH 105.
-(F.W.S)
+The primary purpose of this course is to prepare students for success in Calculus.
+Topics include equations and inequalities, linear, quadratic, polynomial, rational, logarithmic, exponential and trigonometric functions along with their graphs, and application of these functions.
+Students electing this course should have taken at least two years of High School Algebra and one year of High School Geometry or MATH 090 with minimum grade of C-.
+(F,W,S) (F, W, S).

 Prerequisite(s): MATH 090 or Mathematics Placement with a score of 105